Gateway on Ubuntu

 Tyk has it’s own APT repositories hosted by the kind folks at packagecloud.io, which makes it easy, safe and secure to install a trusted distribution of the Tyk Gateway stack.

-This tutorial has been tested on Ubuntu Server 14.04 LTS.
-It should also work with Ubuntu 16.04 & 18.04 with few if any modifications.
+This tutorial has been tested on Ubuntu 16.04 & 18.04 with few if any modifications.

 Please note however, that should you wish to write your own plugins in Python, we currently have a Python version dependency of 3.4.
 Python-3.4 ships with Ubuntu 14.04, however you may need to explicitly install it on newer Ubuntu Operating System releases.